nitrix/imguizmo-go/README.md

 # imguizmo-go

-A binding for imguizmo in Go.
+A binding library of imguizmo for Go.

 ## Example